DarkGhostHunter/Larabanker/README.md

 ## Dealing with POST and Session destruction

 Laravel sets cookies as `SameSite: lax` by default.
-This means that Transbank will redirect using a full `POST` method to your application without cookies, which in turns [recreates a new session](https://github.com/laravel/framework/issues/31442), when the transaction fails.
-In other words, the session is lost on failure.
+This means that the session is destroyed when a payment fails or is aborted.
+This happens because Transbank redirects using a `POST` method to your application without cookies, forcing Laravel to [recreate a new empty session](https://github.com/laravel/framework/issues/31442).

-To avoid this, Larabanker uses one controller action for each of Transbank services redirection points, which will be hit to once the payment process ends, regardless of the result.
+To avoid this, you should use the same path to receive the response from Transbank, but using a different controller for `GET` or `POST`.
+Larabanker conveniently uses one route name for each of Transbank services redirection points, which will be hit once the payment process ends.

 | Service       | URL          | Name                     | Your hypothetical route                        |
 |---------------|--------------|--------------------------|------------------------------------------------|